 Day 4:

 Full day at Tal Chhapar, birding grassland and remnant thorn forest.
 Our main target here is Indian Spotted-creeper.
-The grasslands and surrounding scrub we have a chance of Indian Eagle Owl, Demoiselle Crane, large numbers of Pallid and MontagueÕs Harrier, a variety of Aquila eagles predominately made up of Steppe Eagles with the odd Imperial Eagle possible, and a broader, large numbers of passerines and raptors that winter in and around the reserve.
+The remnant grasslands and surrounding scrub we have a chance of Indian Eagle Owl, Demoiselle Crane, Pallid and Montagu’s Harrier, a variety of Aquila eagles predominately made up of Steppe Eagles with Imperial Eagle possible, and a broader, large numbers of passerines and raptors that winter in and around the reserve.
 Mammal-wise, Blackbuck is present in numbers.
-The thorn forest (1 hour drive) gives us our first chances with Rock Bush Quail, Black Francolin, Eastern Orphean Warbler and even White-bellied Minivet, as we go in search of Indian Spotted-creeper.
+The thorn forest gives us our first chances with Rock Bush Quail, Black Francolin, Eastern Orphean Warbler and even White-bellied Minivet, as we go in search of Indian Spotted-creeper.
 Night at Tal Chappar.

 Day 5:

-Depart pre-dawn to reach Bikaner rubbish dump to search for Yellow-eyed Dove, which should be present in numbers, as 500-2000 winter in the area.
-Also a fantastic site to see Steppe Eagle and other Aquila at the dump up close.
-After this, drive west to Jaisalmer.
+Depart very early pre-dawn to reach Bikaner rubbish dump to search for Yellow-eyed Dove, which should be present in numbers, as 500-2000 winter in the area.
+Also, a fantastic site to see Steppe Eagle and other Aquila mixed in with Eurasian Griffon at the dump up close.
+After this, drive west to Keechan.

 Days 6-7: